gregorywmorris/cdnow-customer-value/README.md

 #### Spend by Spend Flag

 * **Higher Spend with Recent Purchases:** Customers who purchased in the last 90 days have a higher median total spend compared to those who have not.
 This indicates that recent engagement is associated with higher spending.
-* **Value of Recent Engagement:** The higher spend of recently engaged customers highlights the importance of continuous customer interaction to drive revenue.
+* **Value of Recent Engagement:** The higher spending of recently engaged customers highlights the importance of continuous customer interaction to drive revenue.
 * **Targeting High-Spend Dormant Customers:** There are customers with high total spend among those who have purchased in the last 90 days.
 Targeting these customers with personalized marketing efforts could potentially reactivate their spending behavior.

 ### Customer Segmentation